Article

 • Customize the amount of risk it is willing to undertake in each transaction and with every counterparty

-• Protect itself from damages and lawsuits that are more efficiently borne by the counterparty
+• Protect itself from damages and lawsuits that the counterparty can more efficiently bear

-For example, in a sale of goods agreement, the risk that a product injures a third party is more efficiently borne by the seller than by the buyer.
-The seller has more control over the goods than the buyer, whose principal obligation is to make payment.
-The seller is therefore in a better position to mitigate losses and liabilities related to the goods than the buyer.
+For example, in a sale of goods agreement, the risk that a product injures a third party is more efficiently borne by the seller than the buyer.
+The seller has more control over the goods than the buyer, whose principal obligation is payment.
+The seller is, therefore, in a better position to mitigate losses and liabilities related to the goods than the buyer.
+Indemnification comes into play in service agreements, too.
+In that context, they can be used to guard against things like breaches of warranties or breach of contract.

-Drafting and negotiating an efficient indemnification provision benefits both the indemnified and the indemnifying party.
-An indemnification clause may allow:
+Drafting and negotiating an effective indemnification provision benefits both parties.
+Such a clause may enable the indemnified party to:

-• The indemnified party to recover certain types of losses, such as attorney's fees, which are not typically recoverable under a common law cause of action.
+• Recover certain types of losses, such as reasonable attorney's fees, which are not typically recoverable under a common law cause of action

 What are the components of a typical indemnification clause?

-A typical indemnification clause consists of two separate and distinct obligations: an obligation to indemnify, and an obligation to defend.
+Usually, an indemnity clause consists of two separate and distinct obligations: an obligation to indemnify and an obligation to defend.

 Obligation to indemnify

-• Advance payment to the indemnified party for its unpaid costs and expenses, such as:
+• Provide advance payment to the indemnified party for its unpaid costs and expenses, such as liabilities, claims, and causes of action

 Obligation to defend

-For the indemnifying party, the obligation to defend consists of both:
+For the indemnifying party, this obligation consists of two components:

-• A right.
-The indemnifying party has the right to assume and control the defense of the third-party suit.
+• A right to assume and control the defense of the third-party suit

 The obligation to defend is broader than the obligation to indemnify because it applies regardless of the merits of the third-party suit.
 The allegations of the lawsuit trigger the obligation to defend, not the ultimate disposition of the case.

-Most indemnification provisions require the indemnifying party to "indemnify and hold harmless" the indemnified party for specified liabilities.
+Most indemnification provisions require the indemnifying party to indemnify and hold harmless the indemnified party for specified liabilities.
 In practice, these terms are typically paired and interpreted as a unit to mean "indemnity."
+Colorado, Delaware, Ohio, and Louisiana are among the states that treat these terms as synonyms.

-However, in some states, the phrase "hold harmless" may require the indemnifying party to advance payment for covered unpaid costs and expenses even when the defined recoverable damages are limited to losses.
-If the "hold harmless" obligation is omitted, the indemnifying party does not become responsible for losses until the indemnified party makes payment.
+However, in some states, the phrase hold harmless may require the indemnifying party to advance payment for covered unpaid costs and expenses, even when the defined recoverable damages are limited to losses.
+If the hold-harmless obligation is omitted, the indemnifying party does not become responsible for losses until the indemnified party makes payment.
+California, for example, is one state that sees indemnification and hold-harmless provisions as two separate rights.

 In addition, the obligation to hold harmless may release the indemnified party from any related claims or causes of action by the indemnifying party.